 Alright folks, hold onto your hats, make sure you're sitting down, because it has finally happened.
 Last night I went on my very first date with the Key To The City project!

-Bryant Park, 41st Street and 6th Ave, Manhattan
+The Place: Bryant Park, 41st Street and 6th Ave, Manhattan

 The Time: 10:55pm, Saturday June 13th.